aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 Being this a naturalistic language, and specifically a language intended to be easy for English speakers to read and write, the inspiration for both the concrete and abstract syntaxes came from natural language.
 The influence of English, specifically, is evident in the concrete syntax, but perhaps a little less so in the abstract syntax.

 The abstract syntax is inteded to be as language-neutral as possible; it serves the purpose of binding general natural language structures to their "equivalent" programming language structures: an issue related to the concept of programmatic semantics, mentioned in the earlier chapters of this work.

-A fundamental cross-linguistic distinction can be drawn between phrases (specifically noun phrases) and sentences.

-A declarative sentence expresses a complete thought, and its meaning corresponds with a proposition in logic, ie: it has a truth value, it can be true (corresponding to how the world really is) or false (contradicting the actual state of affairs).
-In English, a sentence can be simple, compound or complex; an example of a simple sentence in English is: "the quick brown fox jumps over the lazy dog".

-A phrase is a linguistic structure that does not express a complete thought, in particular a noun phrase is a phrase of arbitrary length that performs the same function as a noun; a test for whether something counts as a noun phrase is to replace it with a pronoun and see if it fits, for instance in the sentence "the quick brown fox jumps over the lazy dog" there are two noun phrases: "the quick brown fox" and "the lazy dog", the sentence's structure is equivalent to: "it jumps over the lazy dog" or "the quick brown fox jumps over it".

-As we have already mentioned, a noun phrase can be of arbitrary length, the most trivial example is a single noun all by itself.
-A noun phrase typically includes articles, adjectives and relative clauses with an arbitrary level of nesting.
-It is therefore totally possible for a noun phrase to incorporate a sentence (as a relative clause), such as "the fox that jumped over the lazy dog", where "that jumped over the lazy dog" is the relative clause.

-A linguistic head (or nucleus) of a phrase is the part that determines the syntactic category of that phrase, in the case of a noun phrase the head would be a noun (or perhaps another, smaller, noun phrase).
-In the noun phrase "the lazy dog" the head is "dog".

-As can be evinced from these properties, the noun phrase leaps to the eye as a good candidate to represent data structures or entities in any framework that tries to achieve a coupling between natural language structures and programming language structures.

-There is another more general programming language structure that we think a noun phrase is a good candidate to represent, and that is the (programming) expression.

-A programming language expression is any piece of code that evaluates to (or returns) a value, as opposed to a statement, the latter of which is executed purely for its side-effects and does not return anything.

-With this in mind, and knowing how noun phrases "point to things/entities", it seems natural to us to draw a more general parallel between all kinds of expressions (the programming language construct) and noun phrases (the natural language construct).

-Other than data-structures and objects, what else can be considered an expression in "typical" traditional programming language?
-Well, a lot of things: function calls (as opposed to procedure calls), mathematical and boolean expressions obviously, the ternary operator, function literals, etc...

-In some languages, the ones that embrace Expression Oriented Programming (EOP) to a greater degree, almost everything can be considered an expression, even regular (non anonymous) function or class defintions, every kind of variable assignment (which typically evaluates to the value of the right hand side) and sometimes even the if "statement" (which ends up being the "if expression") and the for loop.

-Given this, we present a strong case for the potential of the noun phrase as a naturalistic surrogate for all of these programming constructs.

 == Abstract Syntax